 Rehearse the classroom rules, with gestures, several times a day.
-The more entertaining you make review, the more your students will delight in following the rules.
+The more entertaining the review, the more orderly the classroom.

 Rule 1: Follow directions quickly.